Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Introduction

 \section{Introduction}

+A thriving e-democracy~\cite{cacm} will have to address the choice of officers, committees, parameters (e.g., interest rate), budgets, and legislation.
+Today, social choice theory addresses each of these settings separately, offering different elicitation and aggregation methods for each, thus making the practical realization of an e-democracy untenable.
+In addition, current theory focuses on the act of voting, practically ignoring the need for an egalitarian process for determining which alternatives to vote upon.\emph{ Here, we present a unifying framework for all these social choice settings with a uniform elicitation and aggregation method, which is egalitarian in that voters cast both proposals and votes.}

-Different models of social choice are concerned with aggregation of different objects.
+Indeed, different models of social choice are concerned with aggregation of different objects.
 For example, the most basic social choice setting is \emph{single-winner elections} (see, e.g.,~\cite{arrowbookfirst,sen1986social,duncan1958theory}), in which voter preferences over a given set of alternatives are aggregated to decide upon a single winning alternative.
 More complex social choice settings include \emph{multiwinner elections}~\cite{mwchapter}, in which voter preferences are aggregated to select a winning committee, and \emph{participatory budgeting} (see, e.g.,~\cite{goel2015knapsack,aussieone,abpb}), in which voter preferences are aggregated to select a bundle of items respecting a given budget limit.
 Further social choice settings include graph aggregation~\cite{endriss2017graph} and aggregation of combinatorial domains~\cite{combinatorialcomsoc}.

-It is usually fruitful to tailor mathematical foundations and social choice theories for a specific social choice setting.
-Here, however, we study a general framework of social choice that can be applied to many settings at once.
-Observing the plethora of social choice settings, one merit of our model is that it incorporates many social choice settings in a uniform way, which allows an investigation of complex settings and may enable a unified and integrated implementation to many social choice settings at once.
-Furthermore, a key merit of our model is being egalitarian, in the sense that participants are not just equal as voters on proposals predetermined by others, but are also equal as proposers.
+Usually, mathematical foundations and theories in the social choice literature are tailored for a specific setting.
+Here, however, motivated by the application of a holistic e-democracy, we study a general framework of social choice that can be applied to many settings at once.
+Observing the plethora of social choice settings, one merit of our approach is that it incorporates many such settings uniformly, which allows an investigation of complex settings and may enable a unified and integrated implementation to many settings at once.